 First Bears Game Certificates

 Fans attending their first Bears game at Soldier Field can receive an exclusive certificate commemorating their experience.
-Stop by any Fan Services booth for more information.
+Stop by any Fan Services booth or United Club Concierge Desk for more information.

 "Don't Wait, Get to the Gate: The Game Starts with the Anthem."
 Enhanced NFL public safety measures may lead to increased entry times to the game, and we don't want you to miss any of the pre-game excitement.